Deadline to Apply is February 1st

 - A completed BGSU Financial Statement (PDF)

-Financial aid is available to qualified Ph.D. students in American Culture Studies for up to four years in the form of Graduate Assistantships in teaching, research, or administration.
+Financial aid is available to qualified Ph.D. students in American Culture Studies for up to four years and M.A. students for up to two years in the form of Graduate Assistantships in teaching, research, or administration and tuition scholarship.
 When submitting your ACS Department online application you will be given the opportunity to express your interest in an assistantship opportunity.

 Applications and supporting materials should be received by February 1 to receive fullest consideration for admission and funding.
 Later applications will be considered if positions are available.